linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 ### Export Fonts

-1. On the Font Manager interface, right-click the font, and select **Export**.
+1. On the Font Manager interface, right-click the font and select **Export**.
 2. A prompt message **The font exported to your desktop** pops up, and disappears several seconds later.

 The exported font is saved in the desk folder by default, with Font as its default folder name.